-Some of you might remember that I decided to do something with my badly neglected side garden area recently.
+Some of you might remember that I decided to do something with my badly neglected side patio garden seating area recently.
 It has a wall with Tuscan scenery so it’s called the Italian garden, which is rather grand for a fairly modest space really.
 When we had builders working on our kitchen extension, this part of the garden functioned both as the builders break room and their storage space.
 When the builders left and took their stuff with them, we just sort of ignored this patio area completely.

 So here is where we started: